Pandaroses/doubletapp/notes/nea.typ

 == Client

 === Client Synopsys (conclusion)
-The Client is Alexander Tahiri, a student and part-time Software Developer (who likes to program computers) and the developer of Tapp, a game based on a 4x4 grid, which consists of 12 inactive tiles, and 4 active tiles.
+The Client is Alexander Tahiri, a student and part-time Software Developer, and the developer of Tapp, a game based on a 4x4 grid, which consists of 12 inactive tiles, and 4 active tiles.
 Players use the mouse cursor to click on an active tile, which then deactivates that tile and actives a new, currently non-active tile.the objective of Tapp is to achieve as high a score as possible, without making any mistakes.
 The Client requires a derivative of this game, which tests simultaneous dexterity of both hands, additionally The Client wants to incorporate a competitive aspect to the game, which consists of a leaderboard section, allowing players to see their position whithin the rankings and a Tetris-99-esque game mechanic, where players compete to either achieve the highest score, or last the longest in a mass multiplayer format.
 The Client has specifically asked for the Catppuccin colour scheme to be used, The Client has sufficient computing power to host both the client,server and database, which will be provided free of charge.

 === Interview Notes